 You’re just like crosstown traffic

-On the busy streets of Mongolia.
+On the busy streets of Ulaanbaatar.

-On the busy streets of Mongolia.
+On the busy streets of Ulaanbaatar.

 In the main plaza of Dalanzadgad’s stadium, kids run and play and celebrate Naadam, the annual summertime festival of three traditional games: Mongolian wrestling, horse racing and archery.